errorgorn/errorgorn.github.io/_posts/2024-11-02-Iran-Combi.md

 For 6, I suddenly realized how to solve it with 10 minutes left.
 I asked dantoh for his partially written solution for 6 and quickly appended proof of lower bound.
 I left out a lot of details and calculations because we were out of time and I submitted it 1 minute before the contest ended.
 Miraculously, they awarded the proof full score (even though 1 was marked down...).

 Below are the solutions we submitted.
-You can judge whether 1 should be marked down while 6 has perfect score
+You can judge whether 1 should be marked down while 6 has perfect score.

+Also, problem 5 is quite interesting to me.
+If you have the restriction that you want an independent set, the construction for $3^{n-1}$ is very easy.
+Just take all the sequences who sum is divisible by $3$.
+But after we relax the condition to allow each vertex to have at most $1$ neighbour, we managed to only add $1$ more vertex into the set...
+Surely this can't be the upper bound right?
+It's too cursed.
+But I'm too lazy to investigate further.

 ### 1